SYMS: Summer Youth Music School

 Register for SYMS

-SYMS faculty and staff members are UNH professors, high school and middle school music educators, and UNH students who are counselors and occasionally teach a class.
-Dormitory counselors are older UNH students along with two head counselors who are music educators and have been with SYMS for many years.
+SYMS faculty and staff members are UNH professors, high school and middle school music educators, and prominent UNH alumni from around the country.
+Dormitory counselors are current, older UNH students.
+They are led by two head counselors and a Dean of Campers who are music educators and have been with SYMS for many years.

 One optional private lesson may be taken at an extra cost of $25.
 Teachers and students arrange lesson times on the first day of classes.
 Lessons are taught during the student’s free time.